bytezn/softwaredefined/readme.md

 These deployments will automatically configure a private network, install the servers and make the appropriate configurations as requested without further input.
 A total end to end experience.

+Certain templates will require configuration of the location, either local for Azure Stack or the appropriate region, eg WestUS for Azure.

+Where indicated below, certain features are only available for Azure.

 ## Active directory + domain joined file server.